 - meet QUT academic and english language entry requirements

-- hold a bachelor’s degree with first- or second-class honours (Division A) or a master’s degree highly awarded.
+- hold a bachelor degree with first- or second-class honours (Division A) or a masters degree highly awarded.
 These degrees should incorporate a significant research component in either mechanical engineering, biomechanics, or related degrees

-- essential skills include strong knowledge in rigid-multibody dynamics, solid mechanics and basic knowledge of musculoskeletal anatomy and function
+- have a strong knowledge in rigid-multibody dynamics and solid mechanics, and a basic knowledge of musculoskeletal anatomy and function

-- evidence of competent work with programming languages, such as Python, MATLAB or C++, and finite element method (e.g ANSYS, FEBio, ABAQUS) is required.
+- demonstrate evidence of competent work with programming languages, such as Python, MATLAB or C++, and finite element method (e.g ANSYS, FEBio, ABAQUS).

 How to apply

-Email your Expression of Interest to A/Prof. Saulo Martelli: email@example.com
+Email your expression of interest to Associate Professor Saulo Martelli.

 - your academic transcripts

-If your EOI is accepted you will be invited to submit a full application to QUT: https://www.qut.edu.au/research/study-with-us/how-to-apply
+If your expression of interest is accepted you will be invited to submit a full application to QUT.